ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

     endpoint = <bucket endpoint from above>
     ```

+## Verify the migration source and target are properly configured
-6. List the Swift container to verify `rclone` is properly configured.
+1. List the Swift container to verify `rclone` is properly configured.

     ```
     rclone lsd SWIFT:
     ```

-7. List the COS bucket to verify `rclone` is properly configured.
+2. List the COS bucket to verify `rclone` is properly configured.

     ```
     rclone lsd COS: